 I read a prediction of a practical one-person dirigible.
 I

 look at the Bay of Naples on a nice day and see the

-and miserable for everyone else, and I envision the
+miserable for everyone else, and I envision the sky above

-sky above the city aswarm with one-man blimps—ramming
+the city aswarm with one-man blimps—ramming one another

-one another and dropping like flies.
-That's the part I
+and dropping like flies.
+That's the part I like.

-those who do not drive as well as you do and
+not drive as well as you do and kill them!"—Attila

 Remember Driver Education?
 My favorite film in that class was the cartoon about Mr.Walker and Mr. Wheeler.
 The former, a good–natured goofy pedestrian, needed but to slip behind the wheel of his car to have his Jekyll & Hyde button punched, thus werewolfing into Mr. Wheeler (get it?), crazed motorist who delights in using his Mercedes–Benzoid hood–ornament as cross–hairs to mow down little old ladies in cross–walks.
 Good stuff, that, and like most wheel–happy adolescents of my generation, I was one hundred–and–ten percent on the side of Evil: we all rooted for Mr. Wheeler, much to the dismay of our Driver Ed instructor.
 But why listen to a driver with a name like Ed Instructor?
 After all, this was the same guy who wouldn't let you shift into high gear until you got out of the school parking lot.

 Luckily I have moved to Naples, the Promised Land of wheel–happy adolescents and now I get to Wheeler out quite frequently.
 As a matter of fact, it is getting… more… and more… difficult… to … change back… don't know… how much… longer I can… can… hold out…!